 1. Take advantage of the dates and deadlines

-Use cause awareness days and holidays to your advantage by sending emails that remind your donors of them and giving them inspiration to donate on these days.
+Use cause awareness days and holidays to your advantage by sending emails that remind your donors of them and giving them the inspiration to donate on these days.
 We think these cause awareness days are such a key fundraising opportunity, that we’ve written a whole post about them.

-As you draw close to the end of the year, keep in mind Indigenous People’s Day, Thanksgiving, Giving Tuesday, Hanukkah, Christmas Eve, Christmas and New Year's Eve as great days to use for fundraising purposes.
+As you draw closer to the end of the year, keep in mind Indigenous People’s Day, Thanksgiving, Giving Tuesday, Hanukkah, Christmas Eve, Christmas and New Year’s Eve as great days to use for fundraising purposes.

 Nov 22: This email features a Thanksgiving theme and plays on the feelings of giving thanks for blessings.
 The email encourages readers to give back to others with the header, “Multiply the Blessings this Thanksgiving” as a push to donate.

 Nov 29: This email was sent on Giving Tuesday and reminded donors of the holiday and donor match opportunities.